Tucson Negligent Security Attorneys

 The world can be a scary place.
 When walking down a dark alley or taking a detour alone at night, we all know to keep our eyes peeled for signs of danger.
 But when visiting the local mall, getting out of our car at a parking garage, or even relaxing on the couch in our apartment, we expect a certain level of safety.
 Sadly, when property owners are negligent, that safety may simply not be there.

 While your attacker should certainly be brought to justice, you should never forget that a property owner may have had a part to play in your injuries as well.
 Talking with an experienced Tucson negligent security attorney at the Breyer Law Offices, P.C. may be your best bet to holding the at-fault property owner liable for the damages they allowed to happen.
-For top-notch legal help, call our firm at (520) 624-4228.
+For top-notch legal help, call our firm at our Tucson office at (520) 624-4228.

 There are many ways that negligent security can manifest, and not all of them are obvious.
 It is a property owner’s job to make sure that their guests, whether patrons or friends, are always safe while visiting.
 However, not all property owners take their responsibility seriously and when they fail in their duty, guests and visitors can become seriously injured.

 - Lack of lighting or poor lighting in parking lots and garages

 - Improperly working security cameras or no security cameras

 - Inadequate emergency exits

 If you have been harmed as a result of any of these forms of negligence, then you may have a case against the property owner.
 You should always remember that no matter who actually harmed you, the owner of the property had a responsibility to keep you as safe as reasonably possible.
 While the criminal can be brought to justice, that does not mean that the property owner should be left off the hook.
 Negligent security can, and does, lead to serious injuries.